bytangle/Multi-signature-Wallet/README.md

 # Multi-Signature Wallet implementation
 This is an implementation of a multi signature wallet.
 A wallet that allows several owners and requires that a certain number of owners sign the transaction before it's executed.
-It is has a transaction limit feature.
+It also has a transaction limit feature.

 > Note: This wallet is experimental but it's built using the latest solidity syntax and design guidelines